-Season 8 of the Go Battle League rumbles on, and things have gone full circle as the Great League is once again returning to play.
+Season 13 of the Go Battle League has begun, and things have gone full circle as the Great League is once again returning to play.
 Running alongside it will be the Great League Remix, which switches the game up entirely.

-As well as the traditional 1500 CP limit on Pokemon in your team, the top 20 Pokemon used by Ace rank Trainers and above in the Great League will be banned from entry, meaning classics like Azumarill and Altaria are unavailable.
+As well as the traditional 1500 CP limit on Pokemon in your team, the top 20 Pokemon used by Ace rank Trainers and above in the Great League will be banned from entry, meaning popular choices like Trevenant and Swampert are unavailable.

 With so many restrictions put in place by Niantic, it might be hard to figure out what Pokemon you should use.
 To help you out, we’ve put together a ‘best team’ and a list of recommendations to take into the Great League Remix.

-Best team for the Pokemon Go Great League Remix
+- Best team for the Great League Remix

 As with any League or Cup in the Go Battle League, though, it’s hard to say what a definitive ‘best team’ will be, as it really depends on the Pokemon you’re up against – something you won’t know until you’ve already entered a battle.